Home > Skills List > First Grade > Language Arts

 Writing

-• Write upper and lower case manuscript letters, using proper spacing between letters.
+• Write upper and lower case manuscript letters using proper spacing between letters.

 • Understand that the names of people and places start with capital letters.